 View menus and lists of primary antibodies specific to proteins of key signaling pathways, transcription pathways, and various phosphorylation or activation states.

-Find information on primary antibodies specific to fluorescent proteins, fluorescent dyes, fusion and reporter proteins, and epitope tags such as GST, His, HA, and Myc.
+Find information on primary antibodies specific to fluorescent proteins, fluorescent dyes, fusion and reporter proteins, biotin, and epitope tags such as GST, His, HA, and Myc.

 Select a cell marker, organelle marker, or subcellular component antibody to identify and outline cellular structures and organelles by detecting proteins that are specific to them.